Jzhyang1/property-lang/README.md

 **IMPORTANT**: PL is unlike other programming languages in MANY ways.
-Please read through section 1, "Highlights" to make sure you don't end up stuck in sill rabbit holes.
+Please make sure to read Section 1.

 ## 0. Introduction

-PL is a programming language.
-We allow full control over the program behavior during both the compilation phase and the compiled program.
+PL is a programming language designed to be usable in both the preprocessing and the compiled program.
-At the same time, we provide built-in libraries to make programming easy.
-By default, PL is interpreted, but there are caveats to that.
+You can think of PL as being interpreted with heavy LLVM support.

 ## 1. Highlights